z390development/z390/doc/user_guide/z390/commands.md

 The linker includes options for AMODE and RMODE to control loading and execution modes.

-The linker also has optional input command file with suffix LKD which may contain explicit INCLUDE, ENTRY, ALIAS, and NAME commands.
+The linker also has optional input command file (with default suffix LKD) which may contain explicit INCLUDE, ENTRY, ALIAS, and NAME commands.

 ### exec